kikossik/kikossik.github.io/_portfolio/p3-distributed-db.md

 - The hash function for partitioning was calculated by adding up the ASCII values of all characters in the title, then applying a modulo operation by 3 (to match the number of databases) to determine the target database (<a href="https://pages.cs.wisc.edu/~siff/CS367/Notes/hash.html" target="_blank">inspiration from here</a>).
 This approach distributes data evenly and reduces retrieval time by ensuring balanced database loads.
 - Data scraping from LinkedIn Jobs using Selenium WebDriver for navigation and BeautifulSoup for HTML parsing, simulating a robust and comprehensive job postings dataset.

+Cool Features
+---
+- ### Hash Function
 You can find the full project on <a href="https://github.com/kikossik/Job-Posting-Distributed-Database-Management-System" target="_blank">GitHub</a>, where you can fork or set it up on your local machine.
-Comprehensive documentation, along with the Python script for scraping job posting data using from LinkedIn.
+Comprehensive documentation along with the Python script for scraping job posting data using from LinkedIn is provided.
+- ### Bulk Import
+blah blah
+- ### Bulk Removal